Keenum throws TD, Browns beat Giants in matchup of reserves - WHIZ News

-Keenum tossed a 7-yard TD pass to wide receiver KhaDarel Hodge to end Cleveland’s opening possession.
-He finished 9 of 12 for 74 yards with an interception while playing most of the first half.
+Keenum connected with Hodge to end Cleveland’s opening possession.
+The veteran QB finished 9 of 12 for 74 yards with an interception while playing most of the first half.

+“Case makes things a lot easier,” said Hodge, a special teams standout who is trying to earn a roster spot among Cleveland’s talented receivers.
+“He can talk about coverages.
+He can talk about how to set up a route or what you do in certain coverage or how to run a certain route in certain coverages and he’s a great guy.

 The Browns (2-0) rested Mayfield, running back Nick Chubb, All-Pro defensive end Myles Garrett and most of their starters for the second straight week.